phac-nml/biohansel/docs/source/user-docs/usage.rst

 Input Data
 ----------

-Biohansel uses genome assemblies (FASTA files) or reads (FastQ files) from WGS data as an input.
+Biohansel uses genome assemblies (FASTA files) or raw reads (FastQ files) from WGS data as an input.
 It also accepts these files as their Gzipped FASTA/FASTQ formats.
 Genomes can be fully assembled or a collection of contigs when analyzed without impacting the output.

 SNV subtyping schemes have to be defined for biohansel to run correctly.
-Two schemes are currently included in biohansel and user created schemes can be developed by creating SNV k-mer pairs in the FASTA format.
+Four schemes are currently included in biohansel and user created schemes can be developed by creating SNV k-mer pairs in the specified FASTA format used by biohansel.
 See `Creating schemes <subtyping_schemes.html>`_ for more details.

-Subtype metadata schemes can be added to the analysis but are not required.
+Subtype metadata schemes can be optionally added to the analysis.
 Added metadata is joined with the subtype field of the final results.
 More detailed info on formatting of metadata schemes can be found in the `Input section <input.html>`_ along with additional information on all of the other input files biohansel can use.

 Output Results
 --------------

 Output of the results generated through biohansel will be found in three .tab files in the directory that biohansel was run from or in the Galaxy histories window after analysis is complete.
-The three files include:
+The three output files include:

-- tech_results.tab -> Most basic results file
+- tech_results.tab --> Most basic results file giving the subtype and sample coverage (fastq samples)
-- results.tab -> More advanced information on the results generated
+- results.tab --> More advanced information on the results generated including how many k-mers were found and what types.
-- match_results.tab -> All k-mer information used to generate the subtype
+- match_results.tab --> All k-mer information used to generate the subtype result with the positive kmers First

+All outputs contain a quality control (QC) column along with a "qc_message" column that runs through qc checks to determine if the data is consistent or has any conflicting results that the user should be aware of.

-Detailed info about the results output can be found in the `output section <output.html>`_.
+Detailed info about the results outputs and QC can be found in the `output section <output.html>`_.

 Parameters
 ----------

 Parameters can be modified for users of both Galaxy and the command line.
 These can be changed based on the users need.
 Modifiable parameters include:

 - K-mer Frequency Thresholds - **only apply to raw reads/.fastq datasets**
     - Min k-mer frequency/coverage (default 8, cannot lower past 8 in current build)